 SOUTH WING RENOVATION

 One of Dubai’s first shopping malls, BurJuman, opened its doors in 1992.
 With its GLA of 750,000 sq m and a footfall of 22 million, it is a key retail destination.
 As a key part of the mall’s ongoing strategic growth plans, a renovation project is now underway to revamp the iconic south wing of the mall.
-The new space is attracting internationally acclaimed fashion brands and is destined to further enhance BurJuman’s existing portfolio of retailers including international furniture stores, a unique entertainment concept and a department store.
+The new space is attracting internationally acclaimed fashion brands and is destined to further enhance BurJuman’s existing portfolio of retailers, including international furniture stores, a unique entertainment concept and a department store.

 www.burjuman.com